jdrever/changethestory.eu/index.md

 ---
-layout: landing-layout.liquid
+layout: landing-layout.njk
 ---
-# Telling new stories about the climate across Europe
+# Creating new climate stories across Europe
-If you teach pupils aged 9 to 14 and want to inspire them to make new stories about the changing environment, find out more about Change the Story in your country
+Activities and learning for pupils aged 9-14 years exploring the climate crisis and building a better future